Andrea Mitchell: NBC News and MSNBC

 Mitchell has been with NBC News since late July 1978.
 She has been its chief foreign affairs correspondent since November 1994.
 Previously, she served as chief White House correspondent (1993–1994) and chief Congressional correspondent (1988–1992).

-In 2005, Mitchell's book,Talking Back... to Presidents, Dictators, and Assorted Scoundrels, (ISBN 978-0-143-03873-3), was published.
+In 2005, Mitchell's memoir, Talking Back... to Presidents, Dictators, and Assorted Scoundrels, (ISBN 978-0-143-03873-3), was published.
 It chronicles her work as a journalist.

-Since 2008, Mitchell has hosted Andrea Mitchell Reports, her program on MSNBC.
+From 2008 to 2025, Mitchell hosted Andrea Mitchell Reports on MSNBC.
+She stepped down from that position on February 7, 2025, but will remain NBC News's chief Washington correspondent and chief foreign affairs correspondent.

 Controversies

 Plame affair

 A report in The Washington Post ("Bush Administration Is Focus of Inquiry CIA Agent's Identity Was Leaked to Media" by Mike Allen and Dana Priest, The Washington Post, September 28, 2003) that Mitchell had leaked Valerie Plame's identity led to her being questioned by the Federal Bureau of Investigation.
-While Mitchell never appeared before the investigating grand jury or in I. Lewis Libby's trial, she was on the subpoena list as a person of interest.

-In October 2003, on the Capitol Report, Mitchell made a statement which Libby's defense construed to mean it was widely known among journalists that Joe Wilson's wife was in the Central Intelligence Agency (CIA), a position she later clarified by answering the question of how widely known it was in Washington that Wilson's wife worked for the CIA: "It was widely known amongst those of us who cover the intelligence community and who were actively engaged in trying to track down who among the foreign service community was the envoy to Niger.
-But, frankly, I wasn't aware of her actual role at the CIA, and the fact that she had a covert role involving weapons of mass destruction, not until Bob Novak wrote it."
+In October 2003, on the Capitol, Mitchell said, "It was widely known amongst those of us who cover the intelligence community and who were actively engaged in trying to track down who among the foreign service community was the envoy to Niger.
+But, frankly, I wasn't aware of [Plame's] actual role at the CIA, and the fact that she had a covert role involving weapons of mass destruction, not until Bob Novak wrote it."